-6 John, 1: 10-13.
-'Malt., 12: 47-50. true ecclesia QI the New Testament.
-Those who belong to it are the friends and the intimates of the Lord.
+B John, 1: 10-13.
+'Malt., 12: 47-50.

 When we consider the Church as Our Lord's Body, we are led to see how He is its Founder and Sustainer and Sanctifier.
 As the Head of His Mystical Body, He rules and teaches those within it.
 They co-operate, each in his assigned station, in a work which is His own.
 They act as His instrument in His accomplishments for God's glory.